MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

   1. Understand the [Power Automate request limits](/power-platform/admin/api-request-limits-allocations).
   1. Start by assign Power Automate Per user license and turn on all the required flows.
 Monitor the flows with **CLEANUP**, **Sync Template (Flows)** and **Sync Template (Apps)** in the name - these often consume a high number of API requests.
 You can use [**action analytics**](https://powerautomate.microsoft.com/blog/introduction-action-usage-analytics-in-power-automate/) to monitor the API requests of these flows.
   1. If the flow runs too many actions, [change the flow owner](/power-automate/change-cloud-flow-owner) to a different account with a Power Automate Per User license.
-This will load balance the API requests/
+This will load balance the API requests.
   1. If the flow continues to run too many actions, assign a [Per Flow](/power-platform/admin/power-automate-licensing/types#standalone-plans) plan to this flow.
 This will reserve capacity and API requests for the flow.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]